mazerunner70/housef3/docs/phase1_export_implementation_summary.md

 ## Conclusion

 Phase 1 of the export system is **complete and ready for deployment**.
 All core functionality has been implemented with proper error handling, security, and performance considerations.
-The system is designed to handle large datasets efficiently and provides a robust foundation for the import system in Phase 2.
+The system uses **FZIP (Financial ZIP) files** for standardized data portability and is designed to handle large datasets efficiently.
+The system provides a robust foundation for the import system in Phase 2.